ryandeussing/jimhopper/_child-abuse/overview.md

 ---

 This is the largest section of my website (as large as a book).
-[Consequences](/child-abuse/consequences-of-abuse/), [Recovered Memories](/child-abuse/recovered-memories/) and [Sexual Abuse of Boys](/child-abuse/sexual-abuse-of-boys/) are subsections containing several pages each.&nbsp;
+[Consequences of Abuse](/child-abuse/consequences-of-abuse/), [Recovered Memories](/child-abuse/recovered-memories/) and [Sexual Abuse of Boys](/child-abuse/sexual-abuse-of-boys/) are subsections containing several pages each.&nbsp;

 There is a lot of breadth and depth here, both in the scope of information provided and the complexities and subtleties that I sometimes address.&nbsp;